-Ultimately you come into business to make money.
+Ultimately you go into business to make money.
 Even if you are a non-profit, you need income to exceed expenses to be sustainable.
 This statement projects future incomes and expenses, and whether you’ll generate deficits or excesses.

 If you find you’ll be incurring losses, you need to know for how long.
 Small businesses can start in the red, but this shouldn’t go for long.
-Costs are the easier to project, you simply need to list what you need and source pricing.
+Costs are easier to project, you simply need to list what you need and source pricing.
 In the world of the internet that shouldn’t be too hard.

 Income can be a little trickier though.
 The idea is to be conservative but not obsess on accuracy, the gains from accuracy will only be marginal.

 You can do a little market research to have an understanding of the potential market.
 This will give you an idea of what you’ll be able to sell.